Children in the Gaza war: Displacement

-On 13 November 2023, UNICEF eported that more than 1.5 million people in Gaza, including about 700,000 children, had been displaced.
+On 13 November 2023, UNICEF reported that more than 1.5 million people in Gaza, including about 700,000 children, had been displaced.
 Nine days later, UNICEF reported "increasing numbers" of unaccompanied children had been identified evacuating from northern to southern Gaza by themselves.
 On 28 November, James Elder, a UNICEF spokesperson, stated wounded children were sheltering outdoors in car parks and gardens.

 By December 2023, Save the Children reported that it is likely that about 893,000 children were internally displaced in Gaza, average of 12,000 children a day forced to flee their homes, with some having to evacuate multiple times.
 Of the about 1.9 million displaced people in southern Gaza children make up almost 50% of the evacuees.
 On 9 February, Catherine Russell stated, "UNICEF is urgently calling on the parties to refrain from military escalation in Rafah Governate in Gaza where over 600,000 children and their families have been displaced – many of them more than once."

 As Israel began its Rafah offensive in early-May 2024, Save the Children stated, "Forcibly displacing people from Rafah while further disrupting the aid response will likely seal the fate of many children".

 According to UNRWA, as of 10 March 2024, there are over 187,000 individuals who have recently been displaced in Gaza.
 A significant number of these individuals, including numerous children, have sought refuge in UNRWA schools.
 Unfortunately, some of the facilities providing shelter to these displaced families, such as schools, have also suffered damage.

-In January 2025, it was estimated that over 90% of Gaza’s population had been displaced.
-Also the United Nations reported in May 2025 that at least 1.9 million people, roughly 90 percent of Gaza’s population, had been displaced by the war.
+In January 2025, it was estimated that over 90% of Gaza's population had been displaced.
+Also the United Nations reported in May 2025 that at least 1.9 million people, roughly 90 percent of Gaza's population, had been displaced by the war.
 Many families had been uprooted repeatedly, in some cases more than ten times, and new evacuation orders have continued to drive further displacement.
 Families in Gaza largely have no safe place to go.
 Displacement sites are packed and conditions are unsafe and undignified.
 Even where space exists, many lack tents or basic shelter materials, and tented areas themselves continue to come under bombardment.